KhanhThinh/projects/README.md

-# OOP For Life!

-# Object Oriented Programming Project - Introduction
+# Object Oriented Programming Project - OOP For Life!

 This is the project for **Object Oriented Programming** in ***Vietnam National University of Ho Chi Minh City - University of Science - Faculty of Information Technology***